 How To Install and Use Docker Compose on CentOS 7

-Docker is a great tool, but to really take full advantage of its potential it's best if each component of your application runs in its own container.
+Docker is a great tool for automating the deployment of Linux applications inside software containers, but to really take full advantage of its potential it's best if each component of your application runs in its own container.
 For complex applications with a lot of components, orchestrating all the containers to start up and shut down together (not to mention talk to each other) can quickly become unwieldy.

 The Docker community came up with a popular solution called Fig, which allowed you to use a single YAML file to orchestrate all your Docker containers and configurations.
-This became so popular that the Docker team eventually decided to make their own version based on the Fig source.
-They called it Docker Compose.
-In short, it makes dealing with the orchestration processes of Docker containers (such as starting up, shutting down, and setting up intra-container linking and volumes) really easy.
+This became so popular that the Docker team decided to make Docker Compose based on the Fig source, which is now deprecated.
+Docker Compose makes it easier for users to orchestrate the processes of Docker containers, including starting up, shutting down, and setting up intra-container linking and volumes.

 Docker and Docker Compose Concepts